Isoperiodic foliation of the stratum $\Omega\mathcal{M}_1(1,1,-2)$: Negative leaves

-We recall in the first place that a translation surface is of degenerate type if it is formed by identification pairs of opposite sides in the complement of a convex hexagon in the infinite plane, see Lemma~\ref{lem:VolConstraints} and Figure~\ref{fig:degenerate}.
-It is worth mentioning that the sequence of sides is invariant under small deformations and $\glplus$ action.
+We first describe in details how to realize a structure with core of degenerate type for the readers' convenience.
+We recall in the first place that a translation surface is of degenerate type if it arises from the identification of pairs of opposite sides in the complement of a \textit{convex} hexagon in the infinite plane, see Lemma~\ref{lem:VolConstraints} and the bottom part of Figure~\ref{fig:choiceofw}.
+In fact, a concave hexagon yields a structure of cylinder type, for instance see Figure \ref{fig:wallcasetwo}.
+It is worth mentioning that the sequence of sides is invariant under small deformations and \(\glplus\) action.
+Before continuing we need to introduce the following conventions for our convenience.

-We denote by $B_{1},W_{1},B_{2},W_{2},B_{3},W_{3}$ the six corners of the hexagon with the cyclic order corresponding to the clockwise order of the hexagon (it is equivalent to the standard orientation of the boundary of the polar domain as a topological disk).
-Corners $B_{1},B_{2},B_{3}$ correspond to the Black vertex while $W_{1},W_{2},W_{3}$ correspond to the White vertex.